dab414/zettel/20221013111824-research_questions.md

 * Develop a survey scale assessing lay people's security concerns of cyber physical systems (see [[20221020144236-security_concern_scale_cyber_physical_systems]]).

+* Develop research questions around what will influence or be influenced by people's security concerns of cyber physical systems (see [[20221021152856-research_questions_CPS_security_concerns]]).

 ## Investigating a specific cyber physical system